pifroggi/vs_colorfix/README.md

 ```

 __*`clip`*__
 Base clip where the colors will be applied to.
-Any format on CPU, must be float format on GPU.
+Can be any format on CPU, must be float format on GPU.
 Recommended higher than 8-bit to avoid banding.

 __*`ref`*__